 Preclinical evidence

-Notable preclinical evidence is presented here; clinical evidence is summarized in How can copper chelation help you?
+The strongest preclinical evidence for each cancer type is presented here; clinical evidence is in How can copper chelation help you?
 What the research says ›

 Improving treatment outcomes